Description

 MaxDD:

-• Looking at maximum reduction from previous high in of -26.2 days in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (-24.5 days).
+• Looking at the maximum reduction from previous high of -26.2 days in the last 5 years of Yale U's Unconventional Portfolio, we see it is relatively larger, thus better in comparison to the benchmark SPY (-33.7 days)

 MaxDuration:

-• Looking at maximum time in days below previous high water mark in of 677 days in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to SPY (488 days).
+• Looking at maximum time in days below previous high water mark in of 677 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (488 days).

 AveDuration: